Preparing for Baby #2 When You’re Totally Scared

 I used to think I was a baby person.
 I loved holding and cuddling each and every baby I could get my hands on.
-I loved scouring mom-to-be’s Babies “R” Us registries to find the perfect gift for the new little bundle of joy.
-(Sidenote: if you’re expecting a baby you should definitely check out Babies “R” Us Registry 101 and Completion events that are held all over the country!
-I wish I had known about them when I was pregnant with Caleb!)
+I loved scouring mom-to-be’s registries to find the perfect gift for the new little bundle of joy.
 Then I had Caleb… Of course I loved my baby boy and completely doted on him but he was DIFFICULT!
 Through him I realized that it’s not that I love babies… It’s that I love happy babies that I can give back when they start fussing.
 I don’t love babies when I have to bounce them on a yoga ball for an hour to get them to fall asleep – for naps AND bedtime.
 I don’t love babies who scream for no reason for hours on end.
 I don’t love babies who refuse a bottle and want to be nursed every two hours.

 The first year of Caleb’s life was rough on this mama and I’m realizing more and more that I’m starting over.
 In a few weeks I’m going to have another baby and possibly start dealing with the same problems.
+I don’t know if I’m ready for baby number two!
 I’ve had a few hormonal meltdowns over my fears and am realizing more and more that there have to be changes this time around.